cpj/spring-2012/03-week-three/README.md

 ##week 3
-#In which we do some compelling work with something.
+#In which we work with javascript, and like it.

 ##javascript:
 - Complete the week 2 courses from codeyear.com